dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-environments.md

 description: "Learn about dbt Cloud's deployment environment to seamlessly schedule jobs or enable CI."
 ---

-Deployment environments in dbt Cloud are crucial for executing scheduled jobs.
+Deployment environments in dbt Cloud are crucial for deploying dbt jobs.
 To execute dbt, environments determine the settings used during job runs, including:

 - The version of dbt Core that will be used to run your project
 - The warehouse connection information (including the target database/schema settings)
 - The version of your code to execute

-A dbt Cloud project can have multiple deployment environments, providing you the flexibility and customization to tailor the execution of scheduled jobs.
+A dbt Cloud project can have multiple deployment environments, providing you the flexibility and customization to tailor the execution of dbt jobs.
 You can use deployment environments to [create and schedule jobs](/docs/deploy/job-settings#create-and-schedule-jobs), [enable continuous integration](/docs/deploy/continuous-integration), or more based on your specific needs or requirements.

 This page will go over the different types of environments and how to intuitively configure your deployment environment in dbt Cloud.